Data Plane Audit Logs

 Configure Audit Log Forwarding

-Contact SingleStore Support and provide the requested information to configure audit log forwarding.
+Contact SingleStore Support and provide the requested information to configure audit log forwarding, including the audit logging level.

 Requirements